 The most well-recognised qualifications are the RICS, the CIOB, the CIArb and the CABE.

-Can I Represent Myself as a Party Wall Surveyor?
+Can I act as my own Party Wall Surveyor?

 They will want to ensure that all of the associated risks that arise as a result of the building owner’s works have been considered and brought down to the minimal level possible.